-Students are required to login regularly every week to the online class site; there is a new test each week.
-The Schedule included on this syllabus will be maintained unless further notification on the main page of this class.
+Students are required to login regularly every week to the online class site; there is a new test every week.
+The Schedule included on this syllabus will be strictly followed, in case is necessary to change it, a notification will be posted on the main page.